geops/trafimage-geoserver-transformations/README.md

 ## Version information

-Tha Jars build usiing `make` contain the git commit hash of the source.
+The Jars build using `make` contain the git commit hash of the source.
 This can be viewed by opening the file `trafimage-geoserver-transformations.gitversion` bundled in the JAR.